CpaterCodes/Paleo-Snapshot/README.md

 ## Testing options

-In the project directory, you can run:
+In the project directory, you can run the following:

 ```yarn start``` || ```npm start```